0xMiya/Guides/Installation/archlinux.md

         ping archlinux.org -c 3

-Note: On the installation image, systemd-networkd, systemd-resolved and iwd are preconfigured and enabled by default.
+<span style="color:orange">Note:</span> On the installation image, systemd-networkd, systemd-resolved and iwd
+are preconfigured and enabled by default.
 This will ***not*** be the case for the installed system.